Paul Shapiro (author)

-Paul Shapiro is an American writer who authored the 2018 book Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World.
+Paul Shapiro (born July 3, 1979) is an American animal welfare writer who authored the 2018 book Clean Meat: How Growing Meat Without Animals Will Revolutionize Dinner and the World.
 He's also the CEO and cofounder of The Better Meat Co. and the host of the Business for Good Podcast.
-He has delivered four TEDx talks relating to sustainable food and animal welfare.
+He has delivered five TEDx talks relating to sustainable food and animal welfare.
 Prior to publishing Clean Meat, he was known for being an animal protection advocate, both as the founder of Animal Outlook (formerly Compassion Over Killing) and a Vice President at the Humane Society of the United States (HSUS).

 Personal life

-Shapiro is married to Toni Okamoto, author of The Super Easy Vegan Slow Cooker Cookbook, Plant-Based on a Budget and The Friendly Vegan.
+Shapiro is married to Toni Okamoto, author of The Super Easy Vegan Slow Cooker Cookbook, Plant-Based on a Budget, Plant-Based on a Budget: Quick and Easy, and The Friendly Vegan.
 The two reside in Sacramento, Calif. with their adopted pit bull Eddie.

-TEDx Talks

-Shapiro is a TEDx speaker, giving talks on a number of topics, including:
+He is Jewish and attended Hebrew school as a child.
+He has cited the Talmud's commandment against tza'ar ba'alei chayim ("suffering of living creatures") and other Jewish principles as influences on his animal welfare advocacy.